You are here

 Mark Distinctiveness and Validity

-If you decide that [insert the plaintiff’s claimed trademark] is arbitrary or suggestive, it is considered to be inherently distinctive.
+If you decide that [insert the plaintiff’s claimed trademark] is arbitrary or suggestive, it is considered inherently distinctive.
 An inherently distinctive trademark is valid and protectable.

 On the other hand, if you determine that [insert the plaintiff’s claimed trademark] is generic, it cannot be distinctive and therefore is not valid nor protectable.
 You must render a verdict for the defendant on the charge of infringement in Instruction [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].